 Dapsone is excreted in breast milk in substantial amounts.
 Hemolytic reactions can occur in neonates.
 See section on hemolysis.
 Because of the potential for tumorgenicity shown for Dapsone in animal studies a decision should be made whether to discontinue nursing or discontinue the drug taking into account the importance of drug to the mother.

-Children are treated on the same schedule as adults but with correspondingly smaller doses.
-Dapsone is generally not considered to have an effect on the later growth, development and functional development of the child.
+Pediatric patients are treated on the same schedule as adults but with correspondingly smaller doses.
+Dapsone is generally not considered to have an effect on the later growth, development and functional development of the pediatric patient.

 Additional Dapsone Information